CashnipLeaf/AdvancedAtmosphereTools/README.md

 ## Credits and Acknowledgements
 - @sarbian, @ferram4, and @Starwaster for making the Modular Flight Integrator that allows interfacing with KSP's physics system.

-## License Information
-- MCWS is licensed under the MIT license.